๐Ÿ“ŠProbability and Statistics

 Comparing Means: The Core Parametric Tests

-These tests answer the fundamental question: Is the difference between group means large enough to be meaningful, or just random noise?
+These tests answer a fundamental question: Is the difference between group means large enough to be meaningful, or just random noise?
 They assume your data follows a normal distribution and use that structure to calculate precise probabilities.

 Z-Test